aplteam/Tatin/docs/PackageConfiguration.md

 Notes:

-* When the package configuration file is written to disk the existence of "assets" is checked.
+* When the package configuration file is written to disk, the existence of "assets" is checked.
 If it's not a folder an error is thrown.

   See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.

 * The `assets\` folder must be considered read-only.
 Never write to it from a package!

-* Check the "[files](#)" property for files like "ReadMe.txt" and the like
+* Check the "[files](#)" property for files like "ReadMe.txt" and the like.

 * A file named "LICENSE" in the root of a project will always be copied to the root of a package by convention when a package is build.